Goldinteractive/gold-features/packages/form/docs/base.md

 - Create the HTML Markup.
 - Set the proper names based on the configured handles.
 For the handle `salutation` the name attribute of the input element must be `fields[salutation].`
 - Set **Post Endpoint** (https://form.goldinteractive.ch/be/api/v1/p/form/post/FORMID)
+- Make sure you set the `language` input properly (See example).
+This is required for localized validation messages.

-Note that the feature enables you to set a csrf token endpoint.
+> Note that the feature enables you to set a csrf token endpoint.
 For the default Gold Form this endpoint **is not** required.

 ```types.js
 require(['featurify'], function(featurify) {